-Board committee Overview Initial composition Audit and Risk Management Committee Responsible for monitoring and advising the Board on the Company's audit, risk management and regulatory compliance policies and procedures.
+Board committee Overview Initial composition Audit and Risk Management Committee Responsible for safeguarding the integrity of the Company's financial reporting and overseeing the independence of the external auditors.
 Alvin Tan Michael Pixley Oversees the Company's corporate accounting and financial reporting, including auditing of the Company's financial statements and the qualifications, independence, performance and terms of engagement of the Company's external auditor.
 Remuneration and Board Nomination Committee Establishes, amends, reviews and approves the compensation and equity incentive plans with respect to senior management and employees of the Company including determining individual elements of total compensation of the Chief Executive Officer and other members of senior management.
 Responsible for advising the Board on the composition of the Board and its committees.
 Alvin Tan Michael Pixley